 Warts are embarrassing, contagious, and can be uncomfortable if they’re on the soles of your feet.
 Before your warts spread to other parts of your body or other people, have them removed by the expert podiatrists at Alliance Foot & Ankle Specialists in Grapevine and Keller, Texas.
-If you’re man or woman with warts in the Grapevine, Keller, and surrounding area, call Alliance Foot & Ankle Specialists today, or save time with the online booking form.
+If you’re man or woman with warts in the Grapevine, Keller, and surrounding area, call Alliance Foot & Ankle Specialists today.

 Warts are contagious benign skin growths caused by the human papillomavirus (HPV).
 Although warts can appear anywhere on the body, they're called plantar warts when they're present on the plantar region of the feet (i.e., the soles).

 Plantar warts tend to grow in clusters, known as mosaics, and may be sprinkled with black dots, called seeds.
 Seeds are smaller clusters of warts.

 Another name for the common wart is verruca vulgaris.
 Warts can only live in the skin.
 Because warts are the result of a viral infection, they can be managed, but not cured.

 Contact with another wart spreads warts.
 Skin-to-skin is the most common form of transmission, but you can get a wart by touching an object that another person with a wart touched first.

 You should always wear footwear in the gym, including in the shower and sauna areas, to prevent contracting warts.
 You can even spread your warts to other parts of your body.